paulabrams/wandyr/markdown/core-rules/Wåndyr, an Adventure Game v11.md

 #### Advantage/Disadvantage

-With Advantage, roll 3d6 and keep the two best dice (on Disadvantage keep the two worst).
-Never remove a 1 from the roll (e.g. 1, 1, 6 \= 8).
+With Advantage, roll 3d6 and keep the two best dice; with Disadvantage keep the two worst.
+However, never remove a 1 from the roll (so 1, 1, 6 \= 8).

 Advantage can be gained with clever play or **Insight**.
 A Disadvantage may apply for being unarmed, encumbered, poor position/visibility, using a bow in melee, etc. Disadvantage cancels Advantage, simply roll 2d6.

 #### Easy / Hard